arcus/education_modules/_module_templates/macros_wrapper.md

 <h3>This module will direct you to external educational content.</h3>

+Many topics have great content alerady available online!
+For this module, here's what to expect:

+@module_structure

+<h3>More information about the resources we link to</h3>

+We only link to external resources that we think do an excellent job of teaching the content.
-Many topics have great content written by others!
-We chose this content for you based on how well it meets our criteria.
+We also evaluate each resource based on how well it meets our criteria.

-Not all selected materials will meet all of these criteria, but selected materials should meet as many as possible.
-Write a short sentence about how this material meets, or does not meet, each criterion.

 @end

 -->

 # Wrapper Module Macros